-Upon receiving the letter, the insurance company will assign your demand to a claims adjustor.
-An adjuster's primary goal is to settle car accident claims quickly while paying you as little as possible.
+Upon receiving the letter, the auto insurance company will assign your demand to a claims adjuster.
+An insurance adjuster's primary goal is to settle car accident claims quickly while paying you as little as possible.

 The negotiation process is not much different than haggling over an item at a yard sale.
 Each party has a minimum and maximum price in mind.
-You may go back-and-forth with offers and counteroffers several times until an agreement is reached.
+You may go back and forth with offers and counteroffers several times until reaching an agreement.
 You don't need to be a fast talker to settle your car accident claim.
 You just need to follow these simple steps to learn how to negotiate a car accident settlement.

 There's no point in negotiating for something the insurance policy does not cover.
 In the exclusion section of the policy, you'll find mention of what the policy does not cover.
 So, before you begin the process, you'll want to read the insurance policy declaration page to learn what is covered and the payment limits.

-There are basic types of damages a person injured in a car accident can recover, such as medical expenses and property damage.
+There are basic types of damages an accident victim injured in a car accident can recover, such as medical expenses and property damage.
 After you have added up all the bills, receipts, and losses you suffered because of the accident, establish a minimum and maximum payment range that works for you.
 This is your personal number.
 Do not share it with the insurance company.
 Remember that a claims adjuster will never give you more than you ask for.
 You'll want to aim high.